This is the first book in The Blood of Stars Duology.

 I have had Spin the Dawn on my TBR for a while now, always meaning to read it.
 I have some more of Elizabeth Lim’s books that I look forward to reading.

 Spin the Dawn is nothing like I have read before which I absolutely adored.
 It takes inspiration from Mulan with Maia impersonating her brother Keaton to compete to be a tailor.

 The world building was incredible and I immediately was in the world following Maia through her journey.
 I loved how expansive the world was but everything felt like the right distance between places.

 The characters were interesting and complemented each other really well.
-I loved the interactions between Maia and Eden especially.
+I loved the interactions between Maia and Edan especially.
 All the other characters were lovely to meet and see Maia interact with them.

 I can’t wait to see what the next book brings and I will definitely be reading Spin the Dawn again.